Whatever your business and whatever your sector, you’re bound to have a story to tell, and an audience that wants to hear (or see) it!

 Video continues to grow in popularity as an online marketing tool, as an ever-growing number of brands wise up to the fact it provides an impactful approach to sharing stories and promoting key messages.

 Because you already know your story inside and out, an external perspective is often needed to advise on the best way to communicate it to outside audiences.
 Fresh eyes have the advantage of offering an objective look which can help distil the key messages required to help your stakeholders understand what you need them to know.

 When it comes to video, you’ll need an experienced video production team with technical expertise and that is well-versed in utilising the moving image to communicate a variety of story types, prompting a variety of different viewer responses.

-Big-budget consumer marketing campaigns, corporate videos for internal use, and short, snappy videos for use on social media … whatever you’re producing, the first step towards realising your vision and ensuring the right outcomes is a well-defined brief.
+Big-budget consumer marketing campaigns, corporate videos for internal use, and short, company profile video presentations, snappy videos for use on social media … whatever you’re producing, the first step towards realising your vision and ensuring the right outcomes is a well-defined brief.
 This will play a crucial role in ensuring the content produced tells your story in the most effective way for the audience you’re targeting.

 Here’s our guide on the top considerations when putting together your brief …

 Before you start thinking about what your video content will look like, it’s important to consider your objective.
 Essentially, you need to think about how you want your audience to feel, and what you want them to do after watching.
 Knowing this should guide what type of video will be most effective.
 For instance, is it an instructional video to teach the audience something new, or is it a promotional endeavour to convince them to buy or sign up?

 Your brief will play an important role in determining all the different elements associated with the preliminary (or ‘pre-production’) phases of your video content creation.
 Essentially, this comprises all the different elements required to ensure your video shoot and/or edit runs smoothy, within budget and on-deadline, including: